mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management/resource_gradients.rst

 .. image:: /images/gradients/stop_gradient_editor_breakdown.png
    :align: center

-1. **Name text field** - In this text field you can write a name for the gradient.
+1. :dfn:`Name text field` - In this text field you can write a name for the gradient.
-2. **"Select stop" buttons** - With these arrow buttons you can select the previous or next stop.
+2. :guilabel:`Select stop` - With these arrow buttons you can select the previous or next stop.
-3. **Selected stop label** - This label shows the currently selected stop index.
+3. :dfn:`Selected stop label` - This label shows the currently selected stop index.
-4. **"Delete stop" button** - With this button you can delete the currently selected stop.
+4. :guilabel:`Delete stop` - With this button you can delete the currently selected stop.
-5. **Gradient slider** - This *slider* is the main part of the editor, where the gradient preview is shown and where you can perform some basic operations to change the gradient:
+5. :dfn:`Gradient slider` - This *slider* is the main part of the editor, where the gradient preview is shown and where you can perform some basic operations to change the gradient:

    * |mouseleft| on the gradient to add a stop.
    * |mouseleft| on the stop handles (the drop-shaped icons) to select a stop, and drag to move them.